European Market Situation

 Lime Bike since April 2018 with 1,000 bikes (see here)

-ofo since April 2018, with 2,000 bikes that were especially developed for the German market (see here)
+ofo from April 2018 until July 2018, with 2,000 bikes that were especially developed for the German market (see here)

 Authorities demand that a license system should be introduced in case too many operators take up the same space.
 In addition, there should be the possibility of towing the bikes if an overcapacity or illegal parking is noticed (see here).